nus-cs1010-2425-s2/website/docs/about.md

 ## Communication Policy

 -   Piazza is the preferred platform if you have questions to ask or issues to raise (either publicly to your classmates or privately to the instructors)
--   If you must use email, please send it to the email address cs1010@comp.nus.edu.sg.
-This is a large course managed by a team.
-Doing so would ensure that your email receives the right attention and is handled by the right member of the team.
-Emailing individual instructors may cause a delay in response (if the email is not lost).
+-   If you must use email, please send it to the email address zhaojin@comp.nus.edu.sg.
 -   Only email a specific individual instructor or message the instructor using Canvas if you have matters that are personal and private.
 -   Prefix your email subject with [CS1010]
 -   Use only your official NUS email for communication with the teaching staff -- either the one with @u.nus.edu or @comp.nus.edu.sg.